hashicorp/terraform-provider-aws/website/docs/r/codebuild_webhook.html.markdown

 * `filter_group` - (Optional) Information about the webhook's trigger.
 Filter group blocks are documented below.

 `filter_group` supports the following:

+* `filter` - (Required) A webhook filter for the group.
+Filter blocks are documented below.

+`filter` supports the following:

 * `type` - (Required) The webhook filter group's type.
 Valid values for this parameter are: `EVENT`, `BASE_REF`, `HEAD_REF`, `ACTOR_ACCOUNT_ID`, `FILE_PATH`.
 At least one filter group must specify `EVENT` as its type.
 * `pattern` - (Required) For a filter that uses `EVENT` type, a comma-separated string that specifies one event: `PUSH`, `PULL_REQUEST_CREATED`, `PULL_REQUEST_UPDATED`, `PULL_REQUEST_REOPENED`. `PULL_REQUEST_REOPENED` works with GitHub & GitHub Enterprise only.
 For a fitler that uses any of the other filter types, a regular expression.